YawarGuguma/color-probability-maps/datasets/local_face/README.md

 `faizanshirazi@neduet.edu.pk`

-The request must contain the applicant's name, institution, research purpose and written agreement to `DATA_USE_TERMS.md`.
+The request will contain the applicant's name, institution, research purpose and written agreement to `DATA_USE_TERMS.md`.
 Passwords are sent privately after approval and must not be shared please.